 Q3: Are there any areas where the City will not be picking up debris?

-A3: The City is applying for a waiver through FEMA so that CrowderGulf can remove debris from multifamily and commercial properties as well as private roads and gated communities.
-As of September 20th, 2017 this application is still awaiting approval by FEMA.
-If approved the debris contractor would be permitted to make one pass in these areas.
+A3: The City received a waiver through FEMA so that CrowderGulf can remove debris from multifamily and commercial properties as well as private roads and gated communities.
+TxDOT is responsible for debris removal for all properties along state highways or roads.